IPCV/PlayerClassification/data.md

 We extend the annotations of the 100 test games in the dataset.
 Specifically, we manually segment and label approximately 80K people in the field aided by [PointRend](https://ai.meta.com/research/publications/pointrend-image-segmentation-as-rendering/) and [Segment Anything](https://segment-anything.com/).
 The annotated classes correspond to player, goalkeeper, referee, or other (e.g. technical staff in the field).

+## Download

+You can download the annotated test matches <a target="_blank" href="https://drive.google.com/file/d/1p8SzA92HBJ-02awAEYNbJb2ukL-0F9ND/view?usp=sharing">here</a>.

 ## Annotated Test Matches

+The annotated playing kits of the test matches are the following:

 <style>
     .table-container {